-The next lecture in the series,"African Americans and Theological Students on Seminary Hill: Segregation or Collaboration?" will be held in Spring 2015.Lectures are held in the Lettie Pate Evans Auditorium in the Addison Academic Center.
+The next lecture in the series,"African Americans and Theological Students on Seminary Hill: Segregation or Collaboration?" will be held Friday, February 20.Lectures are held in the Lettie Pate Evans Auditorium in the Addison Academic Center.
 Reception at 7:00 PM, 7:30 PM Lecture.
 There is no cost to attend, but registration is required.
 Register Now

 Previous lectures include:

 Dr. Kate Masur of Northwestern University's discussion of encounters between runaway slaves and Union soldiers and sailors along the Potomac River.